 The MLT Program student must meet the established attendance requirements of Southwestern College.
 Please refer to the most current Southwestern College catalog for specific information.
-All didactic courses are evening only.
-In addition, the MLT program requires that students accrue no more than three (3) absences total within one semester.
+All didactic courses are in the evening only.
+In addition, the MLT program requires that students accrue no more than three (3) absences total (not 3 in a single class) within one semester.
 Missing more than three (3) days total in one semester may result in dismissal from the program.
 Maxing out absences in any two semesters will result in dismissal from the program with no opportunity for reenrollment.
-Any student that will be late or must leave early must notify the faculty member ahead of time.
+Any student that will be late or needs to leave early must notify the faculty member ahead of time.
+If a student must miss class (illness, accident, etc.) the faculty member MUST be notified before class begins.
+It is up to the faculty to decide if any missed work should/can be made up.
+Failure to comply with these requirements results in a counseling memo and negatively affects your course grades and possibly your seat in the program.